 The types of braid styles you can wear are endless.
 There are so many ways you can braid natural hair and add your magic to any given style.
 Braids are a great choice if you want to protect your natural hair or simply want to switch things up.
-Remember to prepare your natural hair by cleansing and moisturizing correctly.
+Remember to prepare your natural hair by cleansing and moisturizing correctly with hair products for braids.
 To keep your look fresh and maintain the health of your hair, moisturize your scalp daily and protect your hair at night.
 Happy braiding!

 - Cindy Marcus.
 "18 Hottest Jumbo Box Braids Hairstyles to Inspire You".
 Latest Hairstyles.
 Updated Aug 18, 2021. https://www.latest-hairstyles.com/black/jumbo-box-braids.html